China has pumped out some absolutely hilarious fake Harry Potter books. These were the best bootlegs I found.

 The plot is crazy in this one.
 It takes place after the events of the real first six Potters, so Dumbledore’s gone and Professors McGonagall and Slughorn have to reopen Hogwarts.

 Cho Chang, the Asian character from the real Potter series, introduces everyone to a genius Eastern wizardry book called 36 Strategies… which gives them a plan to get at Professor Snape.
-(Remember, this guy wrote it before Snape’s name got cleared by Rowling.)
+(Remember, this guy wrote it before J.K.
+Rowling cleared Snape’s name.)

 The plan looks good until Gryffindor’s sword makes a heel turn and kills McGonagall.
 (In the author’s defense, that’s a totally viable Rowling plot twist.
 She never had any problem killing anybody.)
 Harry and his friends do manage to press on, though, and defeat Voldemort.